mbenneticha/Architecture-and-Assembly/README.md

 # Architecture-and-Assembly
 Programs using low-level Assemble x86 language

-Run and Text using Visual Studio.
+Run and Test using Visual Studio.

 ## Program 01
 ### Objectives: